How to See the Best of Trieste in One Day

 The view over Trieste from our campsite

-Tip: The Obelisk stop on the tramway has access to the village of Prosecco, a Slovenian name given to the wine.
+Tip: The Obelisk stop on the tramway leads to the village of Prosecco, a Slovenian name for the wine.
 It’s also the start of the famous Napoleonic Road.

 10 Things to Do for the Best Day in Trieste

-If you arrive by car in Trieste, there is plenty of parking in the port area near the Miela Theatre.
+If you arrive by car in Trieste, plenty of parking is in the port area near the Miela Theatre.

-The port is a great place to start your day tour to experience the must-see places of Trieste.
+The port is a great place to start your day tour and experience the must-see places of Trieste.

-When you only have 24 hours in Trieste, these top 10 things to do in Trieste will give you an appreciation of this beautiful Italian city.
+When you have only 24 hours in Trieste, these top 10 things to do will help you appreciate this beautiful Italian city.

 1. Exquisite Beauty of Grand Canale